School Board Information

 - Delegations must be represented by not more than three (3) spokespersons, with the same five (5) minute limitations for each.

-- The School Board will not hear complaints about individual school employees or permit discussion of such matters in an open meeting.
+- The School Board will not hear complaints about individual school employees or permit discussion of such matters in an Open Meeting.
 Charges or complaints of such nature shall be presented in writing to school administration and signed by the person making the complaint.
-Thereafter, such discussion shall be conducted in a closed meeting.
+Thereafter, such discussion shall be conducted in a Closed Meeting pursuant to the Open Meeting Law.

 - The Chairperson of the Board may terminate the right of any speaker to continue should they be accompanied by people whose behavior is improper.